 Evidence of an active coaching practice

 - 72 hours of ADHD coach specific training taught by an ICF credentialed MCC or PCC coach

-- Certification as a Professional ADHD Coach by the Institute for the Advancement of ADHD Coaches (This option was added by the Board of Directors on November
+- Certification as a ADHD Coach by the Institute for the Advancement of ADHD Coaching or the Professional Association of ADHD Coaches

 - 60 hours of coach specific training provided by an ICF approved school or taught by an ICF credentialed MCC or PCC coach,